-I could go on, but it’d make me awfully wistful.
+I could go on, but it’d make me wistful.

 (Don’t get too excited – They employ less than 100 today, so spots are quite limited.)

 Maybe I’m truly ready to step away, despite some recent hiccups in my grand plan.
 Or, maybe I just need to find a company like Basecamp to call home?
 Heck, even the way they recruit talent inspires food for thought.
 They don’t grill applicants with “think on your feet” questions and byzantine riddles.
-They actually have him or her do some of the work.
+They have him or her do some of the work.
 Novel idea!
-Gee, can this person actually code, or find bugs in code, or design a fantastic interface?
-Let’s not rely on the resume and a half hour interview for that — let’s actually roll up sleeves.
+Gee, can this person code, or find bugs in code, or design a fantastic interface?
+Let’s not rely on the resume and a half-hour interview for that — let’s roll up sleeves.

 I probably won’t switch companies at this stage of the game.
 But man, if I did, I’d give this shop a ton of consideration.
-Seldom does it work out as swimmingly as a book would make it sound.
-It’s still work and you’ve still got to produce.
+Seldom does it work out as swimmingly as a book would make it sound?
+It still works and you’ve still got to produce.
 But the founders have their heads in the right place.
 They understand the notion of sustainability when it comes to retaining employees.

 Who’d argue with keeping long term talent, over having to constantly hire in and retrain newbies?
 Sadly, most companies continue to argue against the simplicity of sustainable employment, opting instead to look at its workers as bottom-line figures on a spreadsheet, rather than the beating heart of the organization.

 As for this particular cubicle jockey?
 I’m glad I find time to read.
 I’m glad I found the time to put back the 240 pages of “It Doesn’t Have to Be Crazy at Work” on a snowy Saturday.
-I dogeared the shit out of that book and I intend to be bold and put some of those lessons to the test.
-We’ll see if a small amount of change from inside the whale can actually stick.
-Or we’ll see if I instead get shot out the blowhole.
+I dogeared the sh*t out of that book and I intend to be bold and put some of those lessons to the test.
+We’ll see if a small amount of change from inside the whale can stick.
+Or we’ll see if I instead get shot out of the blowhole instead.